Whidix/Whidix/README.md

 - 👋 Hi, I’m @Whidix
-- 👀 I’m interested in web dev
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning rust
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Whidix/Whidix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.